 The 5th line

-Text: (The subject ought) to radiate sincerity and trust (厥孚) in associating with others, yet dignity (as it is), (which is of) auspiciousness.
+The subject ought to radiate sincerity and trust (厥孚) in associating with others (交如), yet dignity as it is.
+This is of auspiciousness.

 Line 5 is feminine at the position of the king, signifying that it tenderly stays at the dignitary position.
 It also represents the upper trigram Li which is a condensed image of Zhong Fu (61), properly balanced sincerity and trust radiating from the heart.
 Therefore it associates with the other masculine lines in a gentle way according to sincerity and trust.

-Commentary on the image: (Line 5 ought) to radiate sincerity and trust in associating with others; trust inspires aspirations.
-The auspiciousness of dignity, (which is due to) easily (getting along with others) and no (need for) vigilance.
+Commentary on the image: Line 5 ought to radiate sincerity and trust in associating with others; trust inspires aspirations.
+It attains the auspiciousness of dignity, which is due to easily getting along with others and no need for vigilance.

 To sincerely and trustfully associate with others enables one’s aspirations to be carried out with their trust.
 When it is easy to get along, there is no need to be alert; then all people and resources will converge.
 This is auspicious for the one above who possesses the dignitary position and behaves accordingly.

 Enlightenment through six five: to apply authority judiciously and with sincerity and trust.
 When a person occupies a high-ranking position where all resources converge, he should cherish what he possesses and not be arrogant.
 He should also deal with others sincerely and trustworthily.
 This won’t lessen his prestige but rather increase it, which is auspicious.
-The hexagram that forms when this line is activated accordingly is Qian (1), perseverance, which denotes the king and heaven that possess the world.
+The hexagram that forms after this line is activated changing to masculine is Qian2 (1) which denotes Heaven or the king who possesses the world.